 - I cook mutton in pressure pan to save the time and fuel.
 You can cook it in dekchi or any deep bottom pan.

 - Heat the mustard oil in pressure pan.

 - Lower the heat and add the wet garam masala paste.
-Stir it and check the masala should not get burned.
+Stir it and keep a watch on ot.
+The masala should not get burned.

-- Add the above fried onion-tomato paste, red chilli and green chilli paste, pinch of turmeric powder, salt and bay leaves.
+- Next, add the fried onion-tomato paste, red chilli and green chilli paste, pinch of turmeric powder, salt and bay leaves.

-- Mix everything well and keep braising the mutton and masala on medium flame.
+- Mix everything well and add marinated mutton with sugar, keep braising the mutton and masala on medium flame.